[wine ]. In Roman mythology the god of wine. He is

 nourished during infancy in a cave of Mount Meros.
 As “Meros” is Greek

-for a thigh, the Greek fable is readily explained.
+, the Greek fable is readily explained.

 What has that to do with Bacchus?